-Markham is strategically located in the heart of the Greater Toronto Area, and is one of the fastest growing municipalities in Ontario with more than 300 000 people.
+Markham is strategically located in the heart of the Greater Toronto Area, and is one of the fastest growing municipalities in Ontario with more than 3100 000 people.
 It is the largest of nine municipalities in the Regional Municipality of York ("York Region") with a land area of 212 square kilometres.
 With over 400 corporate head offices and more than 800 high technology and life sciences companies, Markham is recognized as Canada's High-tech Capital.

-Markham is committed to responding to an emergency in an effective and efficient manner because businesses, residents and visitors depend on the services of Markham to continue or resume as soon as possible,
+Markham is committed to responding to any emergency in an effective and efficient manner because businesses, residents and visitors depend on the continuity of Markham services.

 The Ontario Emergency Management and Civil Protection Act, R.S.O.
-1990, c.E.9 (referred to in this document as the "Emergency Management and Civil Protection Act" or the "Act", and its associated regulations, provides the framework for emergency management at the provincial and municipal levels of government.
+1990, c.E.9 (referred to in this document as the "Emergency Management and Civil Protection Act" or the "Act"), and its associated regulations, provides the framework for emergency management at the provincial and municipal levels of government.